 Dr Mike Fay at the Jodrell Laboratory, Kew Gardens advised on Poplar genetics.

 Dr Gerry Martin at Cruachem fabricated the DNA.

 Helen Perks made the embroidery.

 Alan Hart at Wallbank & Perkin produced the weaving.

-A publication produced by The Showroom was available.
+A publication was produced by The Showroom but is now unavailable.